BanForFun/react-select-table/docs/core.md

 | `values`   | *Array of any* | The [selected values](#selectedvalues-array-of-any)         |
 | `enterKey` | *Boolean*      | True if caused by enter key press, false if by double click |

 Called when the user double-clicks or presses the enter key.

-This event will not be raised if no rows are selected, meaning that `values` can never be empty.
+Will not be called if no rows are selected.

 #### `onSelectionChange` _function_